a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [] Change the caount, lost into an new panel
 [] replace the close and open of the tulips by Animation to reduce errors [] BUG: review if the ball is counted twice or more
+[] Add basket of balls
+[] make shoot if player clicks the lever
+[] make the orange btn on the machine transfer the balls to a basket